 Talent Hub is proud to introduce the fourteenth episode of the Talent Hub TV series in podcast format.
 Here, Talent Hub Director, Ben Duncombe sits down for ‘on the sofa’ chats with inspirational Salesforce professionals to learn more about their fascinating stories and market insight.

-This month’s guests, Salesforce Evangelist, Patrick Bulacz, joins Ben on the sofa to share his own Salesforce journey, which is particularly fascinating due to his early entry into the ecosystem in the Australian market.
+This month’s guest, Salesforce Evangelist, Patrick Bulacz, joins Ben on the sofa to share his own Salesforce journey, which is particularly fascinating due to his early entry into the ecosystem in the Australian market.
 We take a trip down memory lane to look back at where it all started, the major players at the time, and how the market has evolved since then.

 Patrick shares his thoughts on the future of the platform and his insight into the history of the Salesforce Partner landscape here in Australia, and what excites him about what comes next.